 What would my job be?
 Where would I live?

-Most counselors new to camp work at Little Wohelo, though at either camp your job would include being a cabin counselor and also an activity director and/or an activity assistant.
-At Little Wohelo counselors teach in a variety of activities that vary from day to day.
+Whether you work at Little or Sebago Wohelo, your job would include being a cabin counselor and also an activity director and/or an activity assistant.

 Counselors live in the rustic cabins with the campers.
 Bathrooms are a short walk away.
 Cabin Counselors comprise the majority of staff at camp.
 Depending on the size of the cabin there may be one or two counselors in a cabin.
 As a cabin counselor your responsibilities would be, though are not limited to: being a role model for the cabin, creating a cohesive cabin group through special cabin times, and keeping tabs on your campers through the day.
 Campers know their cabin counselors better than any other adults, and counselors are responsible for reporting on camper progress.

 Activity Directors are chosen to manage their particular activities and possess the “big picture” regarding their areas of instruction.
 Activity directors are responsible for the teaching techniques of other counselors teaching within their activities.
 Counselors chosen to direct activities have previous teaching experience in that activity.
 All activity directors are also activity assistants in a variety of other activities.

 Activity Assistants help support activity directors by teaching activities.
 Counselors teach in more than one activity throughout the day and can receive training in instruction from activity directors.